Show All Answers

-Copies of subdivision plats may be obtained through the City of Irving Capital Improvements Program (CIP) Department at (972) 721-2768 or email.
+Plats are recorded and maintained by the Dallas County Clerk's Office.
+Official and Unofficial copies may be requested from the County.
+Copies of subdivision plats may also be obtained through the City of Irving Capital Improvements Program (CIP) Department at (972) 721-2768 or email.
 These copies can be delivered electronically at no charge or hard copies can be made at $3 per sheet.

 The jail is located at the Irving Criminal Justice Center, 305 N. O’Connor Road, Irving, TX 75061